-Designing Your Memorial
+Designing Your Ceremony

 There are two facets of the design process.
 First, we ask you to consider how you wish to collectively remember and celebrate the life of your animal companion.
 When those important decisions are made, we'll turn to the issue of how you wish to care for the physical remains.